-Oahu Metropolitan Planning Organization State of Hawaii STATUS REPORT (Continued) Fiscal Year Ended June 30, 2018
+Oahu Metropolitan Planning Organization State of Hawaii STATUS REPORT (Continued) Fiscal Year Ended June 30, 2019

-Recommendations CFDA Number Status SECTION II - FINANCIAL STATEMENT FINDINGS (Continued) 2017-004 Improve Monitoring of Internal Controls Over the Accounting, Grants Management, and Financial Reporting Areas (page 47) OahuMPO should establish a process to evaluate the design and implementation of the OahuMPO's internal controls over the accounting, grants management, and financial reporting areas, so that deficiencies in the current or new processes can be identified and corrected on a timely basis.
+Recommendations CFDA Number Status SECTION II - FINANCIAL STATEMENT FINDINGS (Continued) 2018-004 Document and Test Key Cost Allocation Summary Worksheets (page 47) OahuMPO should prepare documentation of the process for a key spreadsheet used to summarize the allocation of costs to the appropriate grants.
+Not accomplished.
+Refer to Finding 2019-001 2018-005 Improve Monitoring of Internal Controls Over the Accounting, Grants Management, and Financial Reporting Areas (page 48) OahuMPO should establish a process to evaluate the design and implementation of OahuMPO's internal controls over the accounting, grants management, and financial reporting areas, so that deficiencies in the current or new processes can be identified and corrected on a timely basis.
 The process should include the staff, management, and the Policy Board.
 The Executive Director should keep the Policy Board informed of the changes in policies and procedures in these areas.
 Lastly, if deficiencies in internal controls exist, the management should notify the Policy Board of the situation and the corrective action that will be taken to address the situation noted.
-Not accomplished.
-OahuMPO has contracted with a consultant to establish a monitoring process of its internal controls over accounting, grants management and financial reporting.
-Refer to Finding 2018-005.
-2017-005 Improve Recordkeeping to Maintain Accounts on Accrual Basis of Accounting (page 48) OahuMPO should improve its coordination with its fiscal agent in its recordkeeping by reviewing and reconciling its accounts in a timely manner to identify unrecorded transactions to be recorded and resolve accounting errors.
-Accounting records should be maintained on an accrual basis to provide complete and accurate financial information that will enable the fiscal agent to prepare financial statements on an accrual basis and modified accrual basis of accounting appropriate for Accomplished.
+Accomplished.